Why is NASPAA Accreditation Important?

-Pursuing and earning a master’s degree in public policy, affairs, or administration is a significant investment in yourself, and your potential.
+Pursuing and earning a master’s degree in public and nonprofit policy, affairs, or administration is a significant investment in yourself, and your potential.
 NASPAA Accreditation verifies that your degree meets the standards of the public service education field, ensuring a foundation for future success.

 Graduating from a NASPAA-accredited program: